-In any 10 year period, not more than 10 per cent. of the issued ordinary share capital of the Company may be issued or issuable under the Plan and all other employees' share plans operated by the Company.
-In addition, in any 10 year period, not more than 5 per cent. of the issued ordinary share capital of the Company may be issued or issuable under the Plan and all other discretionary share plans adopted by the Company.
+In any 10 year period, not more than 10 per cent. of the issued ordinary share capital of the Company may be issued under the DBP and all other employees' share plans operated by the Company.
+In addition, in any 10 year period, not more than 5 per cent. of the issued ordinary share capital of the Company may be issued under the DBP and all other discretionary share plans adopted by the Company.